ManashPratimPathak/ManashPratimPathak/README.md

 ###

 <h2 align="left">🌟 Konnichiwa, fellow code sorcerers!
   🪄 Embarking on a digital odyssey through the cursed realms of code jujutsu.
-Join me in the quest for coding sorcery and boundless possibilities! #CodeCursedUser #TechSorcerer 🖥️🔮</h2>
+Join me in the quest for coding sorcery and boundless possibilities! 🖥️🔮</h2>

 ###